 PhD research will be supported by experienced PhD supervisors and a PhD Thesis Committee.
 Supervised laboratory-based research is scaffolded and supported in the early years, leading to autonomous and effective learners in the later years, complemented by group meetings and research seminar attendance / presentation, written reports and manuscript preparation, journal clubs, conference attendance, and mentorship opportunities.

-Please note that when you apply to join the Programme you are not choosing a specific supervisor.
+Please note that when you apply to join the Programme you are not choosing a specific supervisor or project.
 Students chosen to join this programme will subsequently select a PhD project from an expanding portfolio of potential projects based at Research Centres and Institutes across the College of Medicine and Veterinary Medicine.

 PhD students will be located at the institute of their selected primary supervisor, with access to internationally excellent facilities, technical support and supervision appropriate for their specific project.

 - The Roslin Institute

 - Usher Institute for Population Health Sciences and Informatics

 Research projects listed below are illustrative of the projects that were offered for the 2020 programme intake.

 Specific future projects will be updated as soon as possible.

 At application, students will be invited to indicate up to three projects, or supervisors, that most interest them.
 Student selection for programme entry will be a competitive process, after which the selected students will be invited to choose their research project from the available options in discussion with their preferred supervisors.